-- B. An Urban Conservation overlay district(s) could help in guiding proper infill development.
-(Policy 3.1.2.1.B) - 1.
-Action
+C. An overlay district(s) could help in guiding proper infill development.
+(Policy 3.1.2.1.B)

-Consider creating an Urban Conservation overlay district(s) to give proper guidance to infill development.
+Consider creating an overlay district(s) to give proper guidance to infill development.
 The district(s) could address such issues as the mass, scale and bulk of the development as well as imperious and pervious coverage.

-- C. Brick streets and sidewalks and steps are an important elements of the historic infrastructure in the area.
-Restoring brick streets, whether covered or uncovered, and sidewalks, whether covered or uncovered, will enhance the historic character of the area.
-(Policy 3.1.2.1.C) - 1.
-Action
+D. Brick streets and sidewalks and steps are important elements of the historic infrastructure in the area.
+Restoring brick streets, whether covered or uncovered, and sidewalks will enhance the historic character of the area.
+(Policy 3.1.2.1.C)

-Include the restoration of brick streets and sidewalks in the city's brick streets program and Capital Improvement Plan (CIP).
+Include the restoration of brick streets in the city's brick streets program and Capital Improvement Plan (CIP).